estelle/csstdg/transforms.md

 > [[ Figure XX.
 The effects of varying perspective values. ]]

-Perspecitve values must always be positive, non-zero lengths.
+Perspective values must always be positive, non-zero lengths.
 Any other value will cause the perspective to be ignored.

 > !!
 Note that `perspective()` is very similar to the property `perspective`, which will be covered later, but they are applied in critically different ways.